I hate the word, “empowerment”. It’s often inhibits us from becoming a good leader.

 How can I illustrate what “good enough” looks like?

 How can I show what trade-offs we value as a company?

 How can I consistently treat each person with respect, patience, and kindness?

 How can I seek out dissenting viewpoints, and be open to new ideas?

 How can I be clear and inclusive about the vision we’re all working toward?

 How can I create opportunities for connection and a sense of belonging at our company?

 You don’t need to empower anybody.
 Don’t succumb to this leadership mistake.
 Focus on creating an environment for people to be their best selves.

 🔥 Ready to create an environment for people to be their best selves?
 Then you’ll want to check out Know Your Team.
-Our software helps you nail the fundamentals of leadership: We help you run effective one-on-one meetings, get honest feedback, share team progress, and build team rapport.
+Our on-demand training program helps you nail the fundamentals of leadership: We help you run effective one-on-one meetings, get honest feedback, share team progress, and build team rapport.
 Try Know Your Team for free, yourself, today.